 Style transfers for 360 video is not an area of deep learning research that has been well explored.
 Based on my experience with this kind of imagery I have some ideas I'd like to try.

 I could apply object detection and instance segmentation algorithms to these images.
-A task like locating all the instances of dogs or food carts in Manhattan would be possible.
 I can also create masks to use as an input to a style transfer algorithm.

 Another dimension I could explore is marrying this dataset with other datasets.
 The sky's the limit.